The Potential Impact of AI Innovations on U.S. Occupations: Discussion

-\textbf{Initiatives for Continuous Learning and Interdisciplinary Training.} Promoting a culture of continuous learning and skill development is essential.
+Promoting a culture of continuous learning and skill development is essential.
 Employers can encourage individuals to embrace lifelong learning through online courses, certifications, and vocational training, enabling them to adapt to the changing occupational landscape~\cite{mckinsey_2016}.
 Similarly, encouraging interdisciplinary training can prepare the workforce for the demands of AI-augmented occupations.
 For example, blending traditional engineering with AI and machine learning training can create a workforce capable of developing and maintaining AI-enhanced systems across sectors.